deepimagej/CI-deepimagej-bioimage-io/java_CI_scripts/src/reproduce/readme.md

   IntelliJ/Cursive
 - It has only available the libraries that come with Fiji (e.g clojure 1.8)
 - All babashka libraries will not be available
+- imagej libraries will be available

+`compare_output.clj` will be also run from fiji.